DTUWindEnergy/WindEnergyToolbox/docs/howto-make-dlcs.md

 Preparation
 -----------

-Add the cluster-tools script to your system's PATH of you Gorm environment, by editing the file ```.bash_profile``` file in your Gorm’s home directory (```/home/$USER/.bash_profile```), and add the following lines (add at the end, or create a new file with this file name in case it doesn't exist):
+Add the cluster-tools script to your system's PATH of you Jess environment, by editing the file ```.bash_profile``` file in your Jess’s home directory (```/home/$USER/.bash_profile```), and add the following lines (add at the end, or create a new file with this file name in case it doesn't exist):